Stock Options vs. Restricted Stock Units (RSUs): How Do They Differ?

 Generally, you’ll find out about stock options or RSUs when you’re negotiating your compensation package before you get hired.
 Companies tend to offer one or the other, not both.

-That said, it is possible you could be given the choice of choosing between the two.
+It is possible you could be given the choice of choosing between the two.
 Alternatively, you may have a job offer from one company that offers stock options and another company that offers RSUs.

 Here’s what you need to know about stock options vs. RSUs.